Transmission/Communication Medium or Channel:

 • Shielded wires are much more resistant to thermal noise and crosstalk effects.

-• Mainly use in the business network.
+• Mainly used in the business network.

-• STP is similar to UTP in that the wire pairs are twisted around each other i.e. STP also has shielding around the cable to further protect it from external interference.
+• STP is similar to UTP in that the wire pairs are twisted around each other; i.e., STP also has shielding around the cable to further protect it from external interference.

-• The extra shielding further reduces the chance of crosstalk but the shielding increases the overall diameter and weight of the cable.
+• The extra shielding further reduces the chance of crosstalk, but the shielding increases the overall diameter and weight of the cable.

 • The maximum segment length of STP cable is 100 meters.